 In Traditional Chinese Medicine (TCM), it is said that the energy inside the human body, called "Qi", must continuously flow to prevent diseases.
 Over the millennia, several bodywork therapies, which include acupuncture, acupressure and Chinese massage, have been developed to help a person when they experience an energy imbalance.

 In Chinese massage, several massage techniques are used to stimulate the Qi points, which in turn treats illness, promotes relaxation, alleviates spasms, improves flexibility and straightens the joints.
 It is a powerful treatment for pain, which is believed to stem from Qi stagnation.

 There are two types of Chinese massage techniques, "Tui na" and "Zhi Ya".
 Both techniques may be different but both are said to help the person to regain his strength and vitality.
-Tui na, similar to Western massage, involves pushing, stretching, and kneading the muscles, while Zhi Ya, similar to acupressure, focuses on pinching and pressing the acupressure points to relieve pain and stress.
-Both techniques help stimulate the body in releasing more hormones, regulate blood flow, and boost energy or recovery.
+Tui na, similar to Western massage, involves pushing, stretching and kneading the muscles, while Zhi Ya, similar to acupressure, focuses on pinching and pressing the acupressure points to relieve pain and stress.
+Both techniques help stimulate the body to release more hormones, regulate blood flow, and boost energy or recovery.